Rounak-Paul/vklite/docs/docs/01/Window_Creation.md

         return 1;
     }

-    std::cout << "sandbox running... (close all windows to exit)\n";
+    // Application is running; close windows to exit the loop.

-    // Preferred: let the engine run the main loop and handle window lifecycle. ctx.runMainLoop();
+    ctx.runMainLoop();

     ctx.shutdown();